News

 • Every 60 minutes to help you track forecasted precipitation for the next 2 days.

-Two More Tidbits
+Two More Notes

 First, radar has more difficulty detecting snow compared to rain.
 During winter, this means that intense snow might be falling even if the radar map shows low dBZ values (blue and green).